Marcello Brunelli: Biography

 In 1967, Brunelli graduated with honors in Medicine and Surgery at the University of Pisa.
 In the same year, he began his research activity at the CNR Institute of Clinical Physiology and from 1969 to 1970 at the Institute of Neurophysiology, also in Pisa.
 From 1970 to 1974, he was assistant of Human Physiology at the Pisa Physiology Institute.
 Together with Franco Magni he published researches on the nervous system of the pigeon and the leech and on the hormonal mechanisms of light emission in fireflies.

 In the two-year period 1975–76, he visited the United States, where he worked in the laboratories directed by Eric Kandel making a fundamental contribution to the studies on the intracellular mechanisms of nerve signal transduction, which will lead Kandel himself to win the Nobel Prize in Medicine in 2000.

-In 1976 he returned to Italy and two years later became Professor of General Physiology at the Faculty of Sciences of the University of Pisa.
-From 1983 to 1986 he took the place of Prof. Moruzzi at the head of the CNR Institute of Physiology in Pisa.
+In 1976, he returned to Italy and two years later became Professor of General Physiology at the Faculty of Sciences of the University of Pisa.
+From 1983 to 1986, Brunelli took the place of Prof. Moruzzi at the head of the CNR Institute of Physiology in Pisa.
 In the following four years he was director of the Department of Physiology and Biochemistry of the University of Pisa.

 Brunelli died in Pisa on 25 November 2020, aged 81, from complications associated with COVID-19.